seancorfield/next-jdbc/doc/result-set-builders.md

 As mentioned above, when `with-column` is called, the expectation is that the row builder will call `.getObject` on the current state of the `ResultSet` object with the column index and will then call `read-column-by-index`, passing the column value, the `ResultSetMetaData`, and the column index.
 That function is part of the `ReadableColumn` protocol that you can extend to handle conversion of arbitrary database-specific types to Clojure values.

 If you need more control over how values are read from the `ResultSet` object, you can use `next.jdbc.result-set/as-maps-adapter` (or `next.jdbc.result-set/as-arrays-adapter`) which takes an existing builder function and a column reading function and returns a new builder function that calls your column reading function (with the `ResultSet` object, the `ResultSetMetaData` object, and the column index) instead of calling `.getObject` directly.
+Note that the adapters still call `read-column-by-index` on the value your column reading function returns.

 In addition, inside `plan`, as each value is looked up by name in the current state of the `ResultSet` object, the `read-column-by-label` function is called, again passing the column value and the column label (the name used in the SQL to identify that column).
 This function is also part of the `ReadableColumn` protocol.